wting/autojump/README.md

     a different entry.
 In the above example, `j w in` would then jump you into /home/user/work/inbox.

+-   ZSH Tab Completion

+    Tab completion requires two tabs before autojump will display the completion menu.
+However if `setopt nolistambiguous` is enabled, then only one tab is required.

 -   Change Directory Weight

     To manually change a directory's key weight, you can edit the file